Best things to do in Intramuros series: The Walled City, Landmarks, and Ruins

 Source: Geocache

 Intramuros is the oldest and special historical district within the City of Manila.
 Gates are open to pedestrians and light motor vehicles only.
-The efforts of restoration of the Spanish-era influences and development of this priceless heritage is continuously progressing from concern citizens and groups.
+The efforts of restoration of the Spanish-era influences and development of this priceless heritage is continuously progressing from concerned citizens and groups.
 Built by Spaniards during the 16th Century in a Spanish colonial period, Intramuros was considered Manila itself.
 Intramuros literally “within the walls” – meaning within the wall enclosure of the fortress, the structure design is surrounded by thick, high walls and moats.

 Ranelle Dial